 To the question of the pope’s silences is added that of the "dilemmas" of the ecclesiastical hierarchy in a context of crisis: political, diplomatic, humanitarian and theological dilemmas, between charity and neutrality.
 The complexity of these choices and the motivations underlying them are now more clearly visible, intersecting with other themes such as humanitarian assistance, the refugee crisis before, during and after the war, relations with fascism and democracy, anticommunism, the protection of former Nazis and fascists in the post-war period, the position of the Vatican against the justice of the Allies and the immediate memory of the Shoah in Christian conscience.

-Indeed, while the polemics focus on the personality of Pius XII, the new archives and their cross-referencing with other documentary resources allow us to grasp the diversity of the Catholic world and "the sociological complexity of the Churches".
+Indeed, while the polemics focus on the personality of Pius XII, the new archives and their cross-referencing with other documentary collections allow us to grasp the diversity of the Catholic world and "the sociological complexity of the Churches".

 (Review of the History of the Shoah, No. 217, ed Memorial of the Shoah, March 2023)